-The College of Engineering hosts a wide range of world-class research laboratories, centers, and partnerships that can be leveraged for future funding opportunities.
+The Lohr College of Engineering hosts a wide range of world-class research laboratories, centers and partnerships that can be leveraged for future funding opportunities.
 The following list identifies the most significant of these resources.

-The AME Shops are a teaching laboratory primarily focused on the needs of the Architecture, Construction and Operations Management, and Mechanical Engineering departments.
-In addition to supporting student learning activities, the Shops also provide custom fabrication, machining and welding, product design and manufacturability consulting, and project support for entrepreneurs.
+The AME Production Lab is a teaching laboratory primarily focused on the needs of the Architecture, Construction and Operations Management and Mechanical Engineering departments.
+In addition to supporting student learning activities, the shops provide custom fabrication, machining and welding, product design and manufacturability consulting and project support for entrepreneurs.

-The Biofuels lab is located in Crothers Engineering Hall.
-The primary objectives of the Biofuels lab are to (1) assess and optimize the pathways of producing liquid, gaseous, and solid biofuels and value-added bioproducts via thermochemical conversion, (2) assess biomass feedstocks of interest for creating bioproducts, and (3) evaluate the created biofuels and bioproducts, with the overarching goal of developing technologies for advancing the bioeconomy.
+The Biofuels Research Laboratory is located in Crothers Engineering Hall.
+The primary objectives of the Biofuels lab are to (1) assess and optimize the pathways of producing liquid, gaseous and solid biofuels and value-added bioproducts via thermochemical conversion, (2) assess biomass feedstocks of interest for creating bioproducts and (3) evaluate the created biofuels and bioproducts, with the overarching goal of developing technologies for advancing the bioeconomy.

-The J. Lohr Structures lab, covering 4,000 square feet, is a high-bay, strong-floor structural testing facility configured to accommodate large- and full-scale test specimens in the fields of structural engineering, mechanical engineering, and materials.
+The J. Lohr Structures Laboratory, covering 4,000 square feet, is a high-bay, strong-floor structural testing facility configured to accommodate large- and full-scale test specimens in the fields of structural engineering, mechanical engineering and materials.

-The Material Evaluation and Testing lab (METLAB) focuses on research, analysis, and development of materials, testing equipment, and techniques.
+The Materials Evaluation and Testing Lab (METLAB) focuses on research, analysis and development of materials, testing equipment and techniques.
 The lab's research reaches beyond SDSU to the state of South Dakota and the Upper Midwest.

 Additional engineering research laboratories are listed below: